Advice for Young Workers

 • Providing you with information regarding your rights

-• Helping you resolve health and safety problem in your workplace (including raising these issues at local, state and national levels in necessary)
+• Helping you resolve health and safety problems in your workplace (including raising these issues at local, state and national levels if necessary)

 • Monitoring employer compliance with health and safety laws